spring-io/develocity-conventions/README.md

 #### Local

-An access key can be provisioned by running `./gradlew provisionGradleEnterpriseAccessKey` once the project has been configured to use this plugin.
+An access key can be provisioned by running `./gradlew provisionDevelocityAccessKey` once the project has been configured to use this plugin.

 ## Detecting CI